Born Digital: Towards A Glossary of Digital Narrative

 Erfolgreiche Bewerber:innen werden die Möglichkeit haben zu dem Living Glossary of Digital Narratives beizutragen, einem online, öffentlich-zugänglichen Wörterbuch über elektronische Literaturen.

-Stipendiat:innen können insbesondere Kurse der Abteilung Linguistic, Literary and Aesthetic Studies (https://www.uib.no/en/lle/courses) belegen.
+Stipendiat:innen können insbesondere Kurse der Abteilung Linguistic, Literary and Aesthetic Studies (https://www4.uib.no/en/studies/courses-for-exchange-students) belegen.
 Außerdem bekommen sie Zugriff auf die Ressourcen des Center for Digital Narrative (https://www.uib.no/en/cdn), können Veranstaltungen des Center besuchen und an dessen Forschungskolloquien teilnehmen.
 Zudem wird die Teilnahme an (online) Kolloquien und Treffen des Born Digital Projekts erwartet.

 • Motivationsschreiben (maximal 2 Seiten), aus dem Ihr Interesse an dem Bereich elektronische Literaturen hervorgeht